hytest-org/niwaa_wrfhydro_monthly_huc12_agg/Working/README.md

 ## Step 0: Prepping Datasets
 Convert NIWAA WRF-Hydro simulation from 3-hourly to into monthly time steps.
 This process is done for each output type in the form of .sh scripts that can be run in command line.
-The scripts are set up to run individual years.
+The scripts are set up to run individual water years.

+The NIWAA WRF-Hydro files are available separated by calendar year (Jan-Dec).
+The shell scripts require the files to be separated by Water Year (Oct-Sep).
+This reorganization workflow was not provided by NCAR.

+> [!TIP]
+> Improvement: Combine folder reorganization to water year step with hourly-monthly summary step.
+Or eliminate need to reorganize into water year in the first place?

 ### Note!
 NCO is required for this step to run.
 [netCDF Operator](https://nco.sourceforge.net/)